NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`strength` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-A strength (default is `1.0`) to multiply the PML absorption coefficient by.
-A strength of `2.0` will *square* the theoretical asymptotic reflection coefficient of the PML (making it smaller), but will also increase numerical reflections.
+A strength (default is 1.0) to multiply the PML absorption coefficient by.
+A strength of 2.0 will *square* the theoretical asymptotic reflection coefficient of the PML (making it smaller), but will also increase numerical reflections.
 Alternatively, you can change `R-asymptotic`, below.

 **`R-asymptotic` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The asymptotic reflection in the limit of infinite resolution or infinite PML thickness, for refections from air (an upper bound for other media with index &gt; 1).
 For a finite resolution or thickness, the reflection will be *much larger*, due to the discretization of Maxwell's equation.
-The default value is 10<sup>−15</sup>, which should suffice for most purposes.
+Default value is 10<sup>−15</sup>, which should suffice for most purposes.
 You want to set this to be small enough so that waves propagating within the PML are attenuated sufficiently, but making `R-asymptotic` too small will increase the numerical reflection due to discretization.

 **`pml-profile` [`function`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;